asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/LDAP-Realtime-Driver.md

 See [configs/res_ldap.conf.sample](https://raw.githubusercontent.com/asterisk/asterisk/master/configs/samples/res_ldap.conf.sample) for a configuration file sample.
  See contrib/scripts for the LDAP [schema](https://raw.githubusercontent.com/asterisk/asterisk/master/contrib/scripts/asterisk.ldap-schema) and [ldif](https://raw.githubusercontent.com/asterisk/asterisk/master/contrib/scripts/asterisk.ldif) files needed for the LDAP server.

-!!! note
+/// note
 To use static realtime with certain core configuration files the realtime backend you wish to use must be preloaded in `modules.conf`.

-[//]: # (end-note)
+///

 From within your Asterisk source directory: